Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 They say The Go-Between was his best, but my favourite Pinter adaptation, till learning of his Proust, was his adaptation of John Fowles’ The French Lieutenant’s Woman (1981), directed by the late Karel Reisz.
 Wiki: French Lieutenant’s Woman (film) explains the history of the script development.
 Not many people who loved the book thought the dual story idea effective.
 But Jeremy Irons and Meryl Streep as the actors does sort of take the role of the author’s interjections by forcing us to leave the story in a similar way.

 Looking at Pinter’s later interpretation of Fowles might shed light on how he tackled Proust.
 These litnotes on the book may help if you are re-watching TFLW.
 I haven’t yet found a screenplay of TFTW.
-And as yet, I’ve not come across anything substantial online about Pinter and Fowles.
+And so far, I’ve not come across anything substantial online about Pinter and Fowles.
 All in due course.

 As transcribed from the audio tape the first few lines of The Proust Screenplay, adapted for radio by Michael Blakemore, aired on BBC Radio 3, 24 December 1995, illustrates a sparkling nodule of Pinter’s genius as a screenwriter: